MarksLovett/InflGame/docs/index.rst

    - Q-learning: Independent Q-learning
    - Deep reinforcement learning from [RAYRL](https://docs.ray.io/en/latest/rllib/index.html)

-The project is based on the work of Mark Lovett, Feng Fu, and Alex McAvoy at Dartmouth Mathematics.
+The project is based on the work of Mark Lovett, Feng Fu at Dartmouth Mathematics with insights from Alex McAvoy at UNC .

-- [Paper](https://www.google.com/): Original paper with theoretical results.
+- Original paper with theoretical results will published in early 2026.

-An influence game form
+An influence game's form
 ---------------------------

 The payoff for player :math:`i`  ( :math:`u_i(\mathbf{x})` ) of an influence game over a resource distribution :math:`B=\{B(b)|b\in \mathbb B\}` is the expected return of resources for a player.